School staff to strike in 10 Scottish council areas

 GMB Scotland's members rejected a pay offer of 5.5% in April.

-The union said the offer "does not come close" to matching the cost of living and the strike will cause disruption.
+The union said the offer "does not come close" to matching the cost of living and warned of disruption in schools.

 Staff in schools and early years working across catering, cleaning, pupil support, administration and janitorial services will take part in the action.